h-savers/GNSS_SMAP_coloc/user_guide.md

-*  	processingmode :
-  processMode=1 → process CyGNSS data extracted and saved in one single file
+*  	processMode :	processMode=1 → process CyGNSS data extracted and saved in one single file

  				processMode=2 → process CyGNSS data extracted and saved in daily format